Career Services - Employer Relations - Professional Development

 - News & Record spotlights entrepreneurial approach at Elon Law

-A Sunday, June 29 News & Record editorial features Elon Law’s emphasis on experiential learning and law school dean Luke Bierman’s perspectives on the future of legal education.
+A recent News & Record editorial features Elon Law’s emphasis on experiential learning and law school dean Luke Bierman’s perspectives on the future of legal education.

 - Elon Law’s leadership program featured in national magazine